wjpearson/TNGMergerTime/README.md

 # Determining the time before or after a galaxy merger event
 ## William J. Pearson
-### V. Rodriguez-Gomez, S. Kruk, B. Margalef-Bentabol
+### V. Rodriguez-Gomez, S. Kruk, B. Margalef Bentabol

 Code to accompany Pearson et al. A&A Submitted